 No Fixed Definition

 In an open relationship, both partners are free to engage in sexual relationships with other people while still remaining in a relationship with each other.
-Beyond this, there isn't really a single definition for what an open relationship is, as partners who consent to this arrangement determine the parameters that apply within their relationship.
-According to an article in Men's Fitness, there are a wide variety of open-relationship arrangements, and details can vary substantially from one couple to another.
+Beyond this, there isn't really a single definition of open relationships, as partners who consent to this arrangement determine the parameters that apply within their relationship.
+According to an article in Men's Health, there are a wide variety of open-relationship arrangements, and details can vary substantially from one couple to another.

 Determining Your Meaning